 - Accelerated death benefit.
 If you’re terminally ill, with no more than 12 months to live, a benefit can be paid to help you and your family manage your financial affairs.

 - Burial expenses.
-Most insurance providers offer a specified amount of burial insurance coverage to pay for any funeral related expenses.
+Most insurance providers offer a specified amount of burial insurance coverage to pay for any funeral-related expenses.

 - Temporary life insurance.
 You may be eligible for this type of preliminary agreement while your life insurance application is being assessed by the provider.
 Should you die during underwriting, a death benefit would likely be paid out.

 - Disability insurance.
-Disability insurance provides a lump sum benefit in the event that you are permanently disabled and unlikely to be able to work ever again.
+Disability insurance provides a lump sum benefit in the event that you are permanently disabled and unlikely to be able to ever work again.
 The benefit can be used as a source of income to keep up with living expenses and pay off any debts.